 Lowell is a Professor of Classics at the University of Oregon.
 She has a Ph.D. in Comparative Literature from Brown University, where she studied French literature in addition to Greek and Latin.
 Her daughter, Elizabeth, attends a French immersion school in Eugene and the entire family visits France as often as possible.
 They discovered Canoe Island during a series of work weekends in 2012 and were smitten by its natural beauty, magic, sense of adventure, and French culture.
 Elizabeth has been to Canoe Island summer camp for two years now and plans to go for many more.
 As a board member, Lowell hopes that her background in education can be useful for maintaining the high quality of the curriculum.

 Taylor spent six summers on Canoe Island as a camper, one summer as a kitchen assistant, two summers as a counselor, and one summer as the program coordinator.
 As an undergraduate, Taylor studied and lived in Rennes during her junior year.
 She is enthusiastic about bringing her love of French culture, the outdoors, and Canoe Island to the board!
-Currently she is a lawyer with the Navy Judge Advocate General’s Corps.
+She is currently a government lawyer living in Virginia.

 Heather Jasper is a French and Spanish teacher at The Overlake School in Redmond, Washington.
 She was a camper at CIFC for three summers and has loved the island her whole life.
 Before she was old enough to be a camper, she had the opportunity to visit the camp numerous times in the company of her grandmother, Marjorie Wintersteen, who was one of the camp’s first directors.
 Her experience as a camper at Canoe inspired her to be an AFS exchange student in France for a year of high school.
 She returns to Tournon, in the Rhône Valley, every few years to visit her host family and the friends she made in school.
 Heather served in the Peace Corps in Morocco 2005-2007 and then began her teaching career in Boise, Idaho, before teaching in international schools in Istanbul, Turkey and Dhaka, Bangladesh.
 She is delighted to be back in Seattle and to be involved with Canoe Island French Camp again.